profweiliu/design-resilient-communities/charrette.md

 ## Design Challenge

-**Deliverables:** The design teams will develop resilience proposals across three scales demonstrating how design strategies and/or policy-oriented recommendations respond to selected goals from the City Resilience Framework.
+**Deliverables:** The design teams will develop resilience-informed design proposals across three scales demonstrating how design strategies and/or policy-oriented recommendations respond to selected goals from the City Resilience Framework.

 All teams should:
 - identify priority resilience goals relevant to the study area,